PrincetonUniversity/removing_tedium/README.md

 ## Authorship

-This guide was created by Jonathan Halverson.
+This guide was created by Jonathan Halverson and members of Princeton Research Computing.